 Distance: 13 kilometres

-Level: Medium
+Level: Moderate

 Do you want to experience the countryside while staying inside the big city?
 Rent a bike, bring your camera, and breathe in the fresh air on this trip around the Maridalsvannet lake.

 Follow the trail through a large and open cultural landscape on both sides of the water.
-Along the way, you will see several Instagrammable spots, such as the ruins after the Margareta Church and the many viewpoints around the lake.
+Along the way, you will see several Instagrammable spots, such as the ruins of the Margareta Church and the many viewpoints around the lake.